Brazil travel advice

 • Only use officially marked taxis

-• Arrange your pickup with your hotel before arrival when travelling by air, or use authorized cabs at the airport
+• Arrange your pickup with your hotel before arrival when travelling by air, or use authorized taxis at the airport

-Ridesharing apps are available in Brazil.
-If you use a ridesharing app, confirm the driver’s identity and the licence plate before getting in the car.
+Ride-sharing applications are available in Brazil.
+If you use one, confirm the driver’s identity and the licence plate before getting in the car.

 Piracy

-Pirate attacks and armed robbery against ships occur in coastal waters in the north-east.
+Pirate attacks and armed robberies against ships occur in coastal waters in the north-east.
 Pirates have also attacked lodges along the Amazon River.
+Travellers should take appropriate precautions.

-Live piracy report - International Maritime Bureau’s Piracy Reporting Centre
+Live piracy map – International Maritime Bureau Piracy Reporting Centre

 Air travel